jkmackie/youtube_dislike_count_removal_sentiment/docs/README.md

 #### <ins>Histogram:</ins>
 ![sentiment_hist](sentiment_histogram.JPG)

 The comments were posted between November 10 and November 22 in 2021.
 That is 13 days.
-Did sentiment move over time?
+How did sentiment change over time?

 Below is the sentiment distribution plot for November 10-22.
 Each day is overlaid with a boxplot to visualize the median and quartiles.
+Each dot is a comment.
+We see the most comments were made the first three days.
+Median sentiment fluctuates between -0.98 and -0.41, but with a statistically insignificant number of comments (less than 30).

 #### <ins>Boxplot by Day:</ins>
 ![sentiment_boxplots](sentiment_boxplot.JPG)